vitarna19/GenericInjectionProject/README.md

+#Generic Continuous Data Ingestion from Multiple Streaming Sources into Databricks (Simulated)
-Project Overview
+#Project Overview
 This project demonstrates a generic and automated continuous data ingestion pipeline.
-It simulates ingesting data from both external APIs and a relational database, applying conditions to trigger workflows, and saving results in a cloud-like structure.
-The whole pipeline is orchestrated using GitHub Actions to simulate a Databricks or ADF-like production flow.

-Features
-Scheduled REST API Ingestion
-Fetches country data (India, US, UK, China, Russia) from a public API and stores it as JSON files twice a day.

-Conditional Database Ingestion
-Copies customer data from a mock SQLite database only if the count > 500.

-Parent-Child Pipeline Architecture
-If customer count > 600, it triggers a child pipeline to ingest product data.

-Simulated Data Lake (ADLS)
-Stores outputs in a local adls/ folder to mimic Azure Data Lake Storage.

-GitHub Actions Automation
-Entire workflow is automated via GitHub Actions on a schedule (12:00 AM & 12:00 PM IST).

-Artifact Uploads
-JSON outputs are uploaded as downloadable artifacts on every pipeline run.

-Architecture Diagram
-                    ┌────────────────────────┐
-                    │ GitHub Actions Scheduler│
-                    │ (Runs 2x daily)        │
-                    └──────────┬─────────────┘
-                               │
-       ┌───────────────────────▼────────────────────────┐
-       │          country_fetcher.py                    │
-       │ Fetches 5 countries' data from REST API        │
-       └───────────────────────┬────────────────────────┘
-                               │
-                               ▼
-       ┌────────────────────────────────────────────┐
-       │      db_to_adls_pipeline.py (parent)       │
-       │ - Check customer count from SQLite DB      │
-       │ - Save as customers.json if > 500          │
-       │ - Trigger child pipeline if count > 600    │
-       └───────────────────────┬────────────────────┘
-                               │
-                               ▼
-         ┌─────────────────────────────────────┐
-         │        product_pipeline.py (child)  │
-         │ Receives customer count as param    │
-         │ Ingests products if count > 600     │
-         └─────────────────────────────────────┘
-🗂 Folder Structure
+It simulates ingesting data from both external APIs and a relational database, applies conditional logic to trigger workflows, and stores results in a cloud-like folder structure.
+The entire workflow is orchestrated using GitHub Actions to simulate a real-world Databricks or Azure Data Factory (ADF) pipeline.

+#Features
+1- Scheduled REST API IngestionFetches data for 5 countries (India, US, UK, China, Russia) from a public API and saves them as JSON files.
+2- Conditional Database Ingestion copies customer data from a local SQLite database only if the record count is greater than 500.
+3- Parent-Child Pipeline Logic if the customer count exceeds 600, a child pipeline is triggered to ingest product data.
+4- Simulated Data Lake (ADLS)Stores output files in a local folder adls/, simulating Azure Data Lake Storage.
+5- GitHub Actions Automation all ingestion workflows are automatically run via GitHub Actions at 12:00 AM and 12:00 PM IST.
+6- Artifact Uploads JSON output files are uploaded as downloadable artifacts from each GitHub Actions run.

+#Architecture Diagram
+GitHub Actions Scheduler (runs 2x daily)
+            |
+            v
+  [country_fetcher.py]
+    - Fetches data for 5 countries from REST API
+    - Saves JSON to adls/
+            |
+            v
+  [db_to_adls_pipeline.py]
+    - Checks customer count from DB
+    - Saves data if count > 500
+    - If count > 600 → triggers child pipeline
+            |
+            v
+  [product_pipeline.py]
+    - Receives customer count as parameter
+    - Saves product data to adls/

+#Folder Structure
 project/
 ├── adls/
 │   ├── customers.json